adamalbrecht/angular-starter-kit/README.md

 10. Open your browser to [http://localhost:9000](http://localhost:9000).
 11. This site is the default code and the documentation.
 I suggest checking out the sample code page, but then you just need to remove what you don't want and replace this content with your own.
 Have fun!

+## Deploying for Production

+If you run `gulp deploy`, it will compile all the assets and also minify them and then place them into the `deploy` directory.

 ## Running E2E Tests

 1. `npm install -g protractor` - Install Protractor globally